France says rating safe despite Moody's warning, weak growth

 France also faces the prospect of guaranteeing up to 33 billion euros of Franco-Belgian lender Dexia SA's toxic debt.
 French government officials say there will be no major impact on the public deficit.

-With European Union leaders considering further steps to recapitalise the region's banks, Paris has insisted French banks like BNP Paribas and SocGen must get capital from retained earnings, dividend cuts, or private investors.
+With European Union leaders considering further steps to recapitalize the region's banks, Paris has insisted French banks like BNP Paribas and SocGen must get capital from retained earnings, dividend cuts, or private investors.

 Shares of French banks, which had rallied 30-40 percent since September lows on hopes of a coordinated response to the euro zone debt crisis, tumbled on Moody's announcement.
 BNP dropped 7 percent, while smaller rival SocGen lost 6 percent.